Unit 3 - Practice Quiz

 17 Which command merges the specified branch's history into the current branch?

-A. git join
+A. git merge

 B. git fuse